Coronado San Diego

 The world-famous Hotel del Coronado.
 Source: Wikimedia Commons

-• Sparkling, Award-Winning Beaches: Coronado Beach consistently ranks among the top shorelines in the United States.
-Its wide, flat sands naturally shimmer due to a high concentration of the mineral mica.
+Sparkling, Award-Winning Beaches: Coronado Beach consistently ranks among the top shorelines in the United States.
+Interestingly, the wide, flat sands naturally shimmer due to a high concentration of the mineral mica.

-• Deep Navy Traditions: Coronado shares a proud history with the U.S. Military.
-It is home to Naval Base Coronado, encompassing Naval Air Station North Island and the Naval Amphibious Base (the elite training ground for the Navy SEALs).
+Deep Navy Traditions: Coronado shares a proud history with the U.S. Military.
+Naval Base Coronado encompasses Naval Air Station North Island and the Naval Amphibious Base, the Navy SEALs’ training ground.

 The Neighborhoods & Real Estate Landscape